 I inserted a circle shape into design space (measured to fit the shirt, I’m making a smaller logo on the right breast of the shirt, so it is approx. 3” in diameter).
 I then typed out the text and converted to Banco Com Heavy font.

-I then ungrouped the text to access each letter.
+Then, I ungrouped the text to access each letter.
 I moved each letter and placed it around the circle.
 Rotate each letter slightly to get it to sit evenly around the circle.
 Once complete, I then welded the circle and words together.
 Find a copy of this design here.

 Step 2 – Design: Second Layer